 Do bear in mind that a 12 month WiFi contract covers both wireless and hardwired connections.
 The latter will always be faster, so consider using Ethernet cables and Powerline adaptors to boost achievable speeds.

 The best broadband deal will vary by household, though different providers have different USPs to tempt new customers.
 The following providers are among those that offer 12 month contracts:

 John Lewis Broadband is provided by Plusnet, notable for its use of fixed prices.
 This means customers pay the same regardless of location, which is not true of all ISPs.

-NOW Broadband allows customers to combine TV, phone and broadband into one 12-month contract.
+NOW Broadband allows customers to combine TV, phone and broadband into one 12 month internet contract.
 This is a value for money option for anyone wanting to add an entertainment package to their broadband deal.

 Plusnet, a sister company of BT, is known for customer service and offers incentives like cashback.
 Some of Plusnet’s deals also do away with set-up costs, in keeping with other ISPs.

 A well-known high street name, the Post Office offers flexible ways to pay (cash, debit card, in-store and cheque).
 That makes it a great choice for anyone who prefers not to use direct debit.

 In line with the UK government’s commitment to bring a ‘gigabit capable’ broadband connection to every UK home, fibre connections are currently being rolled-out nationwide.
 FTTC connections are already available in most areas, while FTTP connections are becoming more common.
 This expansion is happening rapidly, and fibre will soon become the standard for home broadband across the UK.